 In Philadelphia, it matters which neighborhood you come from!
-No matter where you are in the world when you find someone from your neighborhood, an instant friendship begins who probably knows your aunt or cousin.
+No matter where you are in the world, when you find someone from your neighborhood, an instant friendship begins who probably knows your aunt or cousin.

 You can find a BYOB restaurant almost anywhere in the city; with over 200 BYOB establishments, Philadelphia has a high percentage of BYOB’s, mostly due to the state's crazy liquor laws.

-Also, be sure to check up the reading terminal market where you can find just about any cuisine your heart desires.
-Found it in the late 1800s, this indoor market has hundreds of vendors serving up anything from cheesesteaks and hoagies the fresh seafood produce and authentic Pennsylvania Dutch cooking, to mention a few.
+Also, be sure to check up the reading terminal market, where you can find just about any cuisine your heart desires.
+Found it in the late 1800s, this indoor market has hundreds of vendors serving up anything from cheesesteaks and hoagies the fresh seafood produce, and authentic Pennsylvania Dutch cooking, to mention a few.

-Ready for a stroll, be sure to check out boathouse row, Which runs along the banks of the Schuylkill River.
+Ready for a stroll, be sure to check out the boathouse row, Which runs along the banks of the Schuylkill River.
 The historic boathouses date back to the 19th century and are still the site of several regattas.
 At night the road turns into a stunning visual treat with the edges of the boathouses Illuminated with twinkling white lights.

-Finally, next to boathouse row is the world-famous Philadelphia Museum of Art, which also has the rocky statue and the rocky steps that are two of the most popular city attractions.
+Finally, next to the boathouse row is the world-famous Philadelphia Museum of Art, which also has the rocky statue and the rocky steps that are two of the most popular city attractions.

 Share This Article on Social Media